MagicaBleps/UK-road-safety/README.md

 This sub-folder contains the python code we used to create the API we published.
 The API has two calls:
 - predict: it will predict the monthly accidents rate for the first 6 months of 2022 for a given geohash
-- show_map: it loads an html file containing a map of the UK with a pin point for every accident occurred in a given year, located on the accident's GPS coordinates
+- show_map: it loads an html file containing a map of the UK with a pin point for every accident occurred in a given year, located on the accident's GPS coordinates.
+The html maps are contained in the maps folder.

+## maps Folder

+This folder contains some HTML files, each of them containing a map of the UK and the pinpointed location of every accident recorded in a given year.

 ## Connections to Other Repositories

 The [frontend repository](https://github.com/MagicaBleps/uk-road-safety-frontend) contains all the frontend code we used for the web app we published to make the model publicly available (for a limited time).